NeatoRobotics/neato-sdk-js/README.md

  - Link the robot to the user account (this must to be achieved through the official Neato App).

 ## A note about Manual Cleaning
-The SDK doesn't offer a ready to use way to control manually your robot.
+The current version of the SDK doesn't offer a ready to use way to control manually your robot.
-//TODO how to do manual cleaning yourself

 ## Setup
 In order to use the Neato SDK JS simply import the *jQuery* and *hmac-sha256* dependencies and the *neato-x.y.z.min.js* file: